Stingrays (Cell-Site Simulators): An In-Depth Analysis

 State v.
 Rigmaiden (2013)

 One of the first publicized Stingray cases.
 Daniel Rigmaiden was accused of tax fraud, located via an FBI Stingray in 2008.
 He meticulously FOIA'd details, revealing the FBI's use of a cell-site simulator and prompting a fight in court over disclosure.
+The case became a watershed moment for surveillance transparency when, rather than reveal technical details about the Stingray in court, prosecutors offered Rigmaiden a plea deal.
+His persistence exposed the secretive nature of these devices and the extensive non-disclosure agreements between Harris Corporation and law enforcement agencies.

 Baltimore Police Department

 An investigation by USA Today found the city's police used Stingrays over 4,300 times from 2007-2014, mostly without warrants.
 One case, Baltimore v.
 Andrews (2016), led a judge to decry the nondisclosure to courts and suppress evidence.
+The ruling established that warrantless Stingray use violated Fourth Amendment protections.
+Following media coverage, the Baltimore PD was forced to acknowledge that they had used the technology in routine criminal investigations, not just terrorism cases as previously claimed.
+This revelation prompted a Department of Justice policy change in 2015 requiring federal agencies to obtain warrants before using cell-site simulators.

 Dirtbox Program (2014)

 The Wall Street Journal reported that the U.S. Marshals Service flew Cessna aircraft equipped with DRT Stingray-like devices from at least five airports, covering most of the U.S. population.
 These flights could collect tens of thousands of phones' data per flight.
+The program, operating since 2007, used devices called "dirtboxes" (after Digital Receiver Technology) that were more powerful than ground-based Stingrays, capable of penetrating buildings and collecting data from devices on multiple carrier networks simultaneously.
+Civil liberties groups argued this constituted mass surveillance without judicial oversight, as the program operated largely in secret with minimal congressional awareness.

 Washington D.C.
 Anomalies (2017)